Klalena/data_stories_of_alena.github.io/_posts/2020-11-20-Dashboard-for-the-MIMIC-dataset.md

 Also, this dashboard can help to identify which diseases are occurring together.
 This information could be useful for physicians and can be used to investigate potential preventative care options.

-The demo of the app presented below.
+The demo of the app presented below:

 <video autoplay width="100%" height="400" controls="controls" preload="none">
       <!-- MP4 for Safari, IE9, iPhone, iPad, Android, and Windows Phone 7 -->